You better stop the things you do. Jay Hawkins (1929-2000), “I Put a Spell on You.”

 The partial derivative ∂ pi / ∂ qi is the slope of the demand function for the company or product i.
-The negative sign stems from the result that ∂ pi / ∂ qi < 0, because of the inverse relationship between the quantity of product sold and its price.
+The negative sign results from ∂ pi / ∂ qi < 0, because of the inverse relationship between the quantity of product sold and its price.
 See Henderson & Quandt (1980), p.
 176 and Phlips (1983), pp. 96, 257 (endnote 21).

 (3) pi = ci + κi

-where the profit markup is κi = qi ∂ pi / ∂ qi > 0.
+where the profit markup is κi = qi ∂ pi / ∂ qi whose absolute value is positive.

-We prefer the multiplicative form of the markup price equation because it is amenable to regression analysis:
+The multiplicative form of the markup price equation is preferable because it is amenable to regression analysis: